 When plaintiffs sue property owners/occupiers for their injuries, the defense attorneys often try to subpoena the plaintiffs' medical records to search for "preexisting conditions."
-These are illness and injuries that predate the accident and may have caused the plaintiffs' injuries to be more drastic than they would have been otherwise.
+These are illness and injuries that predate the accident and may have caused the plaintiffs' injuries to be more drastic than they would have been otherwise.24

-How best to mount a negligence lawsuit based on premises largely depends on the type of premises: Whether a venue is public, private, indoors, outdoors, mobile, or fixed all factor into what is reasonable and foreseeable.
+How best to mount a negligence lawsuit based on premises liability largely depends on the type of premises: Whether a venue is public, private, indoors, outdoors, mobile, or fixed all factor into what is reasonable and foreseeable.
 Below are links to our location-specific articles on suing for negligence.

 9.1.
 Concert injuries

-One of the most common accidents concert-goers experience are slip-and-falls because the floors and grounds are often slippery from spilled drinks.
+One of the most common accidents concert-goers experience is slip-and-falls because the floors and grounds are often slippery from spilled drinks.
 If the venue did not take all reasonable measures to prevent these accidents, the venue could be liable.
 Learn more about suing for concert injuries in Nevada.
 Also see our article on help for victims of the Route 91 Harvest Festival shooting.

 9.2.
 Burning Man injuries

 Burning Man attracts hundreds of amateur builders who create large installation projects sometimes fall apart and cause the spectators below to get injured.
 Depending on the situation, victims may be able to sue the Burning Man organization.
 Learn more about suing for Burning Man injuries in Nevada.

 Crowd control is a constant challenge for the Electric Daisy Carnival (EDC), which results in some participants tripping and falling.
 Depending on the circumstances, the EDG organization could be liable.
 Learn more about suing for EDC injuries in Nevada.